drizzle-org/drizzle/README.md

 iex(1)>
 ```

+## Web interface
+(Work in progress) Drizzle has its own user interface based on Phoenix.
+Once you get the network setup complete, you should be able to navigate to
+http://drizzle.local and get a basic web page that allows you to:
+- Manually control the zones
+- View a list of today's scheduled irrigation events

+Things on the backlog for the UI are currently:
+- Dynamic schedule (change your watering schedule via the UI)
+- Dynamic configuration (set your weather provider details, API keys etc)
+- Ability to select from preset hardware GPIO pin layouts for your board

 ## OTA firmware upgrades

 Once you've pinged it succesfully you can leverage nerves_firmware_ssh mechanism to do OTA (over-the-air) firmware upgrades (so that you don't need to swap the microSD card in and out from your RPi), as follows: